 Identification is the key to being reunited with your pet if it becomes lost.
 Many pets end up at a pound or shelter because there was no way to identify their owner.

-Make sure that your pet is always wearing and ID tag with your name, current address and current phone number.
+Make sure that your pet is always wearing an ID tag with your name, current address, and current phone number.
 You can also have your pet microchipped at the Toledo Humane Society or most veterinary offices.

 Lucas County Canine Care and Control

 Toledo, OH 43604

 The Internet offers many lost and found services dedicated to reuniting pet owners with their lost pets.
 Try posting a notice on any of these pet sites: